Kuyani

 The Kuyani people, also written Guyani and other variants, and also known as the Nganitjidi, are an Aboriginal Australian people of the state of South Australia who speak the Kuyani language.
 Their traditional lands are to the west of the Flinders Ranges.

 Country

 According to the estimation made by Norman Tindale, the Kuyani held sway over some 13,200 mi2 of tribal land, extending northwards from Parachilna to the western flank of the Flinders Ranges at Marree.
 Their northeastern boundary was at Murnpeowie.
 Their western frontier lay at Turret Range and Andamooka.
 They also occupied the area to the north of, but not including, Lake Torrens.
-However, Lake Torrens was of great significance to the Kuyani people, known to them as Ngarndamukia, meaning "shower of rain".
-Kuyani woman Regina McKenzie said that the Kuyani were "the law holders of what anthropologists would call the lake's culture people".
+However, Lake Torrens was of great significance to the Kuyani people.